SwedbankPay/swedbank-pay-design-guide-jekyll-theme/README.md

    folder of this repository.
 6. Run `bundle exec jekyll serve` to start the website.
 7. Open `http://localhost:4000` in a browser.

-### Docker

-1. Install [Docker][docker], using Linux containers.
-   Make sure virtualization is enabled on your machine.
-2. Open a console window at the root of the repository and run `docker-compose up --build`

 ### Required Visual Studio Code plugins